Drought, which occurs in nearly all regions, has affected more people worldwide in the last 40 years than any other natural hazard.

 Drought hazards II: hydrological droughts

-Overview of different indicators and tools for characterizing, assessing and monitoring soil moisture and agricultural droughts.
+This webinar will provide an overview of different indicators and tools for characterizing, assessing and monitoring soil moisture droughts.

 Vulnerability and risk of sectoral drought impacts

 - Why do we need vulnerability thinking to explain drought impacts?

 - Which conceptual models exist to explain the propagation from drought hazards to drought impacts?
 What are their merits, what are their limitations?

 - How can drought risk be characterized and assessed?